tobischulz/laravel-mix-herd/README.md

 # laravel-mix-herd
 Laravel Mix v6 extension that makes HMR work with [Laravel Herd]([https://herd.laravel.com/]) certificates.
+Froked from andreiio/laravel-mix-valet to use Herd instead Valet only.

 ***Note**: This extension assumes you already have your project linked and secured in Herd.*